 Arrest how made (Section 46 of CrPC)

 1) For arresting a person, the police officer shall touch or confine the body of such person.
-Where such person is a woman, a woman police officer requires to arrest such person.
+Where such a person is a woman, a woman police officer requires to arrest such person.

-2) If any person forcibly resists to arrest or attempt to evade the arrest, such police officer may use all necessary means to arrest him.
+2) If any person forcibly resists to arrest or attempt to evade the arrest, such a police officer may use all necessary means to arrest him.

 3) A woman shall not be arrested after sunset and before sunrise.
 In exceptional circumstances, the woman police officer shall make a report and obtain the prior permission of the Judicial Magistrate.

 The search of place (Section 47 of CrPC)